dvera/riskreport/biomarker/cheese_intake.md

 ## Cheese Consumption

-Self-reported requency of cheese intake, indicated in servings per week.
+Self-reported frequency of cheese intake, indicated in servings per week.
 Cheese is rich in protein and calcium but can be high in saturated fat and salt.

 <div style="display: flex; flex-direction: column; gap: 10px;">